AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 ## Experiments And Results
 ==========================
+### First we use a crossover that cut the information of both chromosomes by the middle.
 The first point to experiment is run the algorithm 20 times and see all the results and in which generation finds the better solution.

 | Tried    |  Generation  |